-We haven't found any other platform that can allow us to be as agile, creative, and iterative in a process as The Wild.
-BROOKS CLEMENS
+“We haven't found any other platform that can allow us to be as agile, creative, and iterative in a process as The Wild.”

-The case was built around a specific portion of the adidas running product category and a key retail partner of ours, along with a number of design and marketing agencies that do this type of space planning work.
-Initially, we set out to see if we could take all of the job functions involved in the category and reimagine them in The Wild.
-Essentially, we wanted to test the idea that a massive company like adidas could start to reshape its ways of working, into something that is very new, while realizing a net cost savings rather than a significant investment and reorganization.
+This study was built around a specific portion of the adidas running product category and a key retail partner, along with a number of design and marketing agencies.
+Initially, they set out to see if they could take all of the job functions involved in the category and reimagine them in The Wild.
+Their goal was to determine if adidas could reshape its ways of working into something new, while realizing a net cost savings, rather than a significant investment and reorganization.
 The answer?
 A resounding YES.

-“The Wild has proven to be a tool that is quick to adopt, and it has provided us with a better overall product for our customers, full stop.
+“The Wild has proven to be a tool that is quick to adopt, and it has provided us with a better overall product for our customers, full stop.”